Hypersequent/bistro/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

+## Credits

+This project is based on [wowthemesnet/template-fooddelivery-bootstrap-html](https://github.com/wowthemesnet/template-fooddelivery-bootstrap-html) and was rewritten in SvelteKit.

 ## License